Yamijke/job4j_todo/README.md

 **Screen of the only completed tasks**
 ![](files/Done.png)

-**Screen of the detailed description of the job and its modification**
+**Screen of the detailed description of the task and its modification**
 ![](files/ChangeTheTask.png)